robocomp/website/_posts/2015-5-23-packaging.md

 ---
 layout: post
 title: Packaging RoboComp
-categories: [Tutorial]
-tags: [debian]
-description: we are using Cpack integrated with CMake for packaging robocomp...
 ---

-#Packaging Robocomp

-##deb packages

-we are using Cpack integrated with CMake for packaging robocomp.
+**deb packages** : We are using Cpack integrated with CMake for packaging robocomp.

     cd ~/robocomp
     mkdir build